Morfa Mawddach railway station: History

 The station was host to a GWR camp coach from 1934 to 1939.
 A camping coach was also positioned here by the Western Region from 1956 to 1962.
 In 1963 the administration of camping coaches at the station was taken over by the London Midland, there were three coaches here in 1963 and 1964 and two from 1965 to 1968.

-Until the 1960s there was a summer service between London Paddington and Pwllheli, via Birmingham Snow Hill, Shrewsbury and Machynlleth.

-On 13 June 1960 it was renamed Morfa Mawddach.
+On 13 June 1960, it was renamed Morfa Mawddach.
+The station was staffed until 1968.

-Background

-North of Morfa Mawddach the railway crosses the Afon Mawddach on the Barmouth Bridge.

 Morfa Mawddach is mainly used by passengers travelling to Barmouth from south of the Mawddach Estuary: parking at the station and taking the train to Barmouth is often much quicker than the 20-mile road journey via Dolgellau.
-Originally a four-platform station, it is now a single platform unstaffed halt.
-Trains stop on request.